MasayukiNagai/MasayukiNagai.github.io/_pages/about.md

 ## About Me
 I'm a third-year Ph.D. student in [Dr. Peter Koo's Lab](https://koo-lab.github.io/), developing **AI methods for regulatory genomics** to achieve generalization across diverse genetic variation and cellular contexts.

 My research focuses on designing and integrating causally informative perturbations to bridge wet-lab experimentation and computational modeling, extracting mechanistic biological insights, and characterizing model failure modes, with a key application in programmable regulatory sequence design.
-I am also committed to the responsible advancement of biological AI models, with a particular attention to biosecurity and AI alignment to mitigate dual-use risks and support safe deployment.
+I am also committed to the responsible advancement of biological AI models, with particular attention to biosecurity and AI alignment to mitigate dual-use risks and support safe deployment.
 {: .text-justify}

 Outside of research, I'm passionate about tennis and climbing mountains!